Breaking The Silence of Menstruation Through Storytelling: Please Share Your Stories!

 While 300 million women and girls worldwide menstruate each day, this natural occurrence remains highly stigmatized.
 In addition, the unaffordability of, and access to sanitary products makes it difficult for young girls and women to manage their period/menses in a private, safe, clean and dignified way.

-For example, 48 % of girls in Iran believe that menstrual pain is a disease, in Ghana, girls miss up to 5 days of school due to poor/inadequate sanitation facilities, and in rural India, many women/girls use unsanitary materials such rags, and newspapers to absorb menstrual blood.
+For example, 48 % of girls in Iran regard menstrual pain as a disease", in Ghana, girls miss up to 5 days of school due to poor/inadequate sanitation facilities, and in rural India, many women/girls use unsanitary materials such rags, and newspapers to absorb menstrual blood.
 Therefore, to end the stigma, promote positive health outcomes, and ensure a more equitable, dignified and inclusive future for young girls/women around the world, we need to break the silence surrounding menstruation.

 To accomplish this, LEPA is utilizing the power of storytelling to explore the menstrual narratives of women, and asks that women share their first menstrual experience or what they remember of it.
 These stories will debut as individual or thematic blog entries and will be published under “Our Bodies, Our Stories: Celebrating the Menstrual Narratives of Womanhood” on www.lepainitiative.wordpress.com.
 Please share your story through the attached link and forward this request far and wide.